phiwen96/ph/README.md

 <!-- An inline ![image](project_dependencies.ps){#id .class width=30 height=20px} -->

-This project aims to be the facto software for building the best C++ software on the planet.
+This project aims to be the facto software for building the best C++ software.
 It aims to cut loose from other languages in the build steps, instead integrating them directly in the source code such as this: